The following post is from Lisa of Working Naked: 4 Ways to Jog Your Memory

 At the beginning of the year, enter birthdays and other special occasions in whatever planning system you use.
 Several greeting card companies, including Blue Mountain, offer free online reminder programs so you can send e-cards at the last minute.

-Whether you have a perfect memory, or a memory as bad as mine, take the strain off your memory whenever you can.
+Whether you have a perfect memory or a memory as bad as mine, take the strain off your memory whenever you can and use these memory helpers.

 What do you do to remember important dates and projects?